 Training Pillars Of Straightness Training

-To be able to school the horse, we use the training pillars of Straightness Training which are:
+To be able to school your horse, you can use five training pillars of Straightness Training which are:

 1. Groundwork